Tour Le Tour

 safety.
 There are some people taking pictures in random places, there

-are a few prizes, and there is a party at the end.
+are a few prizes (one year the winner got a bottle opener), and there is a party at the end.
 But you’re

 on your own.
 You choose your own route, you carry your own gear, you

 figure out how to get yourself across the borders and past the dogs.